clarityoverclever/clarityoverclever.github.io/_posts/2025-11-10-logging-how-automations-communicate.md

  - Add persistence for monitoring or later analysis

 #### Proxy-functions and wrappers
 Sometimes we need to expand or restrict a cmdlet’s behavior which can be done by "wrapping" code in a function.
 We will do this with Write-Output to focus it away from general output and into specialized log output.
-I will talk at length about wrappers and function development in a future post, but for now let's break down our log develpment into stages.
+I will talk at length about wrappers and function development in a future post, but for now let's break down our log development into stages.

 - Extract the method into a function
 - Tighten up the implemenation with data typing and validation